JordanMcAlpine1/LinuxServerHardening/README.md

      - Memory Information
      - Uptime Information

-2. **Create a Backup of the OS, Excluding the Following Directories**
+2. **Create a Backup of the OS, Excluding the Following Directories:**
    - `/baker_street_backup.tar.gz` (to avoid recursive inclusion)
    - `/proc`
    - `/tmp`